SEPTA

 Single-Ended LRV

-SEPTA Trolley K-Car 9012 on Route T4
+SEPTA Trolley K-car 9067 on Route T5 by DashTransit

-SEPTA Trolley K-Car 9000 with Retro Livery on Friends of Philadelphia Trolleys Charter by DashTransit
+SEPTA Trolley K-Car 9000 with Retro Livery on Friends of Philadelphia Trolleys Charter by DashTransit signed up as route 82

 9000-9111SEPTA Metro - T Lines T1 SEPTA Metro - T Lines T2